 Frequently Asked Questions

-Yes, these caramel bars can be stored in the freezer.
-Just make sure to wrap them well, then thaw them out in the fridge overnight before serving.
+Yes, you can definitely store these caramel bars in the freezer!
+Just make sure to wrap them well in plastic wrap and in a zip bag.
+Freeze for up to 3 months.
+Then thaw them in the fridge overnight before serving!

 - Fluffy Pumpkin Cream Pie Recipe